 The villages in the Valley are all unspoilt and each has its own individual charm and character.
 Local facilities in Bishop Sutton include a convenience shop, post office, hairdressers, a pub, a restaurant, and a tennis club.
 The New Manor Farm Shop and Tea Rooms are just four minutes drive away from Meadow View.

-The villages of Chew Magna and Chew Stoke, five minutes drive away, to the north of Chew Valley Lake: have an independent coffee shop, gift shops, bank, barbers, hairdresser and beauty therapists, post office, mini-supermarket, doctors surgery, gastro-pubs, a cricket club and The Pony and Trap, the areas own Michelin-starred pub and restaurant.
+The villages of Chew Magna and Chew Stoke, five minutes drive away, to the north of Chew Valley Lake: have an independent coffee shop, gift shops, bank, barbers, hairdresser and beauty therapists, post office, mini-supermarket, doctors surgery, gastro-pubs and cricket club.

 There are many fantastic local food markets in our area; the Chew Magna Women's Institute Market is on a Friday morning; the Bath Farmers' Market (which was the first in the country!) is on Saturday mornings; the Bath Artisan Market happens on Sundays during the year; Wells market which happens twice a week on Wednesday and Saturday mornings, the Bristol Slow Food Market on the first Sunday of every month, and the Frome Independent 'reclaim the high street' market is always very popular.